Blood Pressure and Sleep

 Sleep duration and sleep quality

-The chance of developing high blood pressure increased by 37 percent for each hour of sleep missed.
-With less than six hours of sleep per night, the risk of high blood pressure was even 70 percent higher.
+The chance of developing high blood pressure went up by 37 percent for every hour of sleep missed.
+With less than six hours of sleep per night, the risk of high blood pressure was about 70 percent higher.

-In another study of more than 1,000 primary care patients, 51 percent of short sleepers (less than five hours) had high blood pressure.
-In contrast, only 31 percent of seven-hour sleepers had elevated blood pressure.
+In another study of more than 1,000 primary care patients, 51 percent of short sleepers who slept less than five hours had high blood pressure.
+In contrast, among seven-hour sleepers only 31 percent had elevated blood pressure.

 Causes

-Scientists suspect that sleep deficit triggers activation of the hypothalamicpituitaryadrenal axis, also called the stress axis.
+Scientists suspect that sleep loss activates the hypothalamus-pituitary-adrenal axis also called the stress axis.
 This can lead to increased release of the stress hormone cortisol.
-Cortisol narrows blood vessels and thereby raises blood pressure.
+Cortisol narrows the blood vessels and thus raises blood pressure.

-This again showed the effect of an over-aroused baseline state: although people complained of tiredness, they could not relax enough to fall asleep.
+So this also shows the effect of an overactive baseline state: even though people reported feeling tired, they couldnt relax enough to fall asleep.

 Sleep apnea

 Sleep apnea can lead to high blood pressure.
-Read our article on the connection between blood pressure and sleep apnea.
+Read our article on the link between Blood pressure and sleep apnea.

 Sources